-A decadent Salted Caramel Mousse recipe that is super creamy and easy to make.
-This recipe uses gelatine and eggs to create the perfect fluffy mousse texture and has a rich caramel flavor with a touch of salt.
+A decadent Salted Caramel Mousse that is rich and creamy and easy to make.
+This caramel mousse recipe uses gelatine and eggs to create a deliciously light and fluffy mousse texture that has a rich caramel flavor with a touch of salt.

 Why you will love this caramel mousse recipe

-Related Post: The Creamiest Chocolate Mousse & Homemade Salted Caramel Sauce
+Related Posts: The Creamiest Chocolate Mousse & Homemade Salted Caramel Sauce

 What are the four basic components of a mousse?

-A mousse is normally made with just a few ingredients that make up the key components to the recipe.
-The four components are: the base, the aerator, the sweetener, and the thickener.
+A mousse is traditionally made with a few simple ingredients that make up the key components of the recipe.
+The four components of a mousse are the base, the aerator, the sweetener, and the thickener.

-These components will vary in ratio in different recipes but are all crucial in achieving a creamy fluffy mousse.
+These mousse components will vary in ratio in different recipes, but they are all crucial in achieving a creamy, fluffy mousse.
 For this salted caramel mousse, the base is the salted caramel sauce, the aerator is the egg whites, the sweetener is the granulated sugar, and the thickener is the gelatin.
 This combination creates a perfect mousse texture with lots of flavor.

 How to make salted caramel mousse with gelatin

-- Whip the heavy cream until soft peaks form and then place in the fridge.
+Whip the heavy cream until soft peaks form and then place in the fridge for later use.

-- Place the gelatin sheets in a bowl with the cold water to allow them to bloom (about 5 - 10 minutes).
+Place the gelatin sheets in a bowl with the cold water to allow them to bloom, about 5 - 10 minutes.
+Set aside.

-- Using a clean bowl, use an electric mixer to whisk the egg whites until foamy, then add in the sugar and continue to whisk until soft peaks form.
+Using a clean bowl, use an electric mixer to whisk the egg whites until foamy.
+Then add the sugar a teaspoon at a time while continusly mixing.
+Mix until soft peaks form.

-- Using a spatula, gently fold the cream, egg whites, and caramel sauce together until just combined.
+Using a spatula, gently fold the whipped cream, prepared egg whites, and caramel sauce and gelatin mixture together until just combined.
+Do not overmix.

-- Divide the mixture between 6 ramekins or serving dishes and place in the fridge to set (This will take about 4 hours).
+Divide the mousse mixture between 6 ramekins or serving dishes and place them in the fridge to set.
+This will take about 4 hours.

 Why do you have to mix mousse gently?